openSUSE/Customize-IBus/README.md

 ### _NOTE:_

-1. Recommend to use X11.
-If you change IME theme under Wayland, all your current work may be lost (Since Wayland only support relogin to restart the GNOME-shell).
+1. Tested on Fedora 33, Ubuntu 20.04 and Manjaro 21.0.2, GNOME-shell 3.38(v3, v5, v9, v11, v14, v15, v17, v19, v21, v23, v25).
-2. Tested on Fedora 33, Ubuntu 20.04 and Manjaro 21.0.2, GNOME-shell 3.38(v3, v5, v9, v11, v14, v15, v17, v19, v21, v23).
+2. For users who don't use GNOME but other desktop environments like KDE, XFCE, etc., please also use another project of mine [IBus-Theme](https://github.com/HollowMan6/IBus-Theme) to use a different GTK theme for IBus.
-3. For users who don't use GNOME but other desktop environments like KDE, XFCE, etc., please also use another project of mine [IBus-Theme](https://github.com/HollowMan6/IBus-Theme) to use a different GTK theme for IBus.
+3. If not for debugging, please DO NOT add any classes that's not started with `.candidate-*` into IBus stylesheet to prevent from disturbing system themes.

 ## Realization of Modifying IBus Background Picture